open-forest-observatory/ofo-itd-crossmapping/README.md

 files in the folder `/ofo-share/ofo-itd-crossmapping_data/field-reference/aligned`.
 This is performed by `08_align-field-and-drone/08-02_alignment.R`.

+Note that all of the selected field plots aligned properly to the drone data *except* plots 0015, 0046, 0105, and 0110, so these plots should be excluded from evaluation until we improve the alignment algorithm and successfully align them.

 ### Crop the CHM to the field plot bounds (plus buffer)

 To minimize the compute required for the subsequent steps of tree detection (many different times